Tired of sleeping uncomfortably whenever you embark on an adventure? Try one of our best cold weather sleeping bags for backpacking and camping!

 Best Cheap Cold Weather Sleeping Bag

 Kelty Tuck 20/22 is the best sleeping bag that you can find under $100.
-Sure, it doesn’t have any additional non-essential features and it won’t provide the same level of comfort as the MegaLite, but it is still more comfortable than sleeping bags twice as expensive.
+Sure, it doesn’t have any additional non-essential features and it won’t provide the same level of comfort as the MegaLite, but it is still more comfortable than other cold weather sleeping bags twice as expensive.

 This sleeping bag can be turned into a cocoon as it has a narrow space at the top just for the head and the foot can be zippered down.
 As such, if you want your sleeping bag to conform to your shape accurately and keep you snug, this is perfect.
 If you like your feet to breathe out of your blanket while sleeping, you can also zipper down the foot box so your feet can stick out of the sleeping bag.
 You can also zipper down the entire bag and lay it flat like a blanket if you so choose.
 This sleeping bag has great ventilation.
 It also features Thermapro Synthetic insulation that can keep your temperature regulated at 20°F.

 This sleeping bag is slightly heavy at 3 pounds and it doesn’t quite fold down to a very compact size.
 Furthermore, it’s also not very water-resistant so you might want to keep it away from water bodies.
 But those snags are perfectly understandable considering its low price point.